dennisgoertz/qhawana/README.md

-Qhawana is an application to create and present multi vision shows.
+Qhawana is an application to create and present multivision shows.